Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 ## Atomic Force Microscope (AFM)

-The AFM is a big step forward because it improves the quality of the images and gives us access to the nanoworld.
+The AFM is a big step forward because it improves the quality of the images and gives us access to the nano world.
 An optical microscope is limited by the [Abbe limit](https://en.wikipedia.org/wiki/Diffraction-limited_system) which is around 250 nm (0.25 μm).